Multicritical Dynamical Triangulations and Topological Recursion

-The specialization \eqref{MultiDTtoJTgravity} of cosmological constants yields the so-called ``conformal background'' in the study of two-dimensional quantum gravity coupled to the $(2,2m-1)$ minimal models \cite{Moore:1991ir,SFT:GK}.
-As a consequence, the disk amplitude \rf{DiskAmplitudeJTgravity} coincides with that of the $(2,2m-1)$ minimal string described by a matrix model (see e.g., \cite{Saad:2019lba,Mertens:2020hbs}).
-Furthermore, by specializing the cosmological constant $\cc$ such that $\cc^{1/4} = (2m-1)/(2^{3/2} \pi)$ and taking the parameter $m\to \infty$, the disk amplitude with an appropriate normalization factor yields
+The specialization \eqref{MultiDTtoJTgravity} of cosmological constants yields the so-called ``conformal background'' in the study of two-dimensional quantum gravity coupled to the $(2,2m-1)$ minimal models [22, 2].
+As a consequence, the disk amplitude \rf{DiskAmplitudeJTgravity} coincides with that of the $(2,2m-1)$ minimal string in the conformal background.